 Our studies give a deeper understanding of the scalability problem for circuit knitting, indicating that, even with shared bound entanglement~\cite{Horodecki1998mixed,Horodecki1999bound,Gaida2023seven}, the sampling cost might still not be reduced from the exponential-growing catastrophe~\cite{Piveteau2022circuit}.
 Despite the fundamental limitations of circuit knitting from this work in terms of quantum Shannon theory, our discussion laterally implies the potential quantum advantages of entangling channels, which might not be simply replaced by the sampling simulation techniques.

 This paper is structured as follows.
-Sec.~\ref{sec:preliminary} provides notations and preliminaries used throughout the paper. {Sec.~\ref{sec:simulation_bipartite_qc} introduces two perspectives of bipartite quantum channel simulation, including the QPD method for estimating expectation values and the conventional method using LOCC and entanglement.} Sec.~\ref{sec:sampling_cost_and_bipartite_channels} exhibits the main results from our investigation, including the exponential lower bounds of regularized $\gamma$-factor regarding the entanglement cost of bipartite channels and computable quantum information measures.
+Sec.~\ref{sec:preliminary} provides preliminaries about quantum channel simulation, introducing two perspectives of bipartite quantum channel simulation, including the QPD method and the conventional method using LOCC and consuming entanglement resources.
+Sec.~\ref{sec:sampling_cost_and_bipartite_channels} exhibits the main results from our investigation, including the exponential lower bounds of regularized $\gamma$-factor regarding the entanglement cost of bipartite channels and computable quantum information measures.
 In Sec.~\ref{sec:fundamental_lim_circuit_knitting}, the arguments on the fundamental limitation of circuit knitting will be given provided the PPT-assisted QPD and our lower bound results.
 The paper concludes with a summary and outlooks for future research in Sec.~\ref{sec:conclusion}.